Miracle at the Meadowlands: Similar plays

-A near-identical play in a 1999 collegiate game allowed the University of Nevada, Las Vegas (UNLV) to steal a victory from Baylor.
+A near-identical play in a 1999 collegiate game allowed the University of Nevada, Las Vegas (UNLV) to steal a victory from Baylor University.
 With the final seconds ticking off the clock, Baylor had a 24–21 lead and possession of the football near the UNLV goal line.
 With UNLV out of timeouts, only a kneel down was necessary.
 However, Baylor instead elected to try for a touchdown.
 Baylor running back Darryl Bush fumbled while trying to punch his way into the end zone and UNLV's Kevin Thomas picked up the loose football and went 99 yards for the game-winning touchdown on the last play of the game.

 "The Miracle on the Mountain" is another play with similar circumstances.
-It took place on October 12, 2002 in a game between the home Appalachian State Mountaineers and visiting Furman Paladins at Kidd Brewer Stadium.
-A low-scoring affair, the Paladins elected to attempt a two-point conversion after scoring the go-ahead touchdown with seven seconds left in the game.
-Leading 15-14, Furman quarterback Billy Napier's pass was intercepted by Josh Jeffries at the four-yard line.
-He lateraled the ball to Derrick Black, who returned it for a score, giving the Mountaineers a 16–15 win.
+It took place on October 12, 2002, in a game between the home Appalachian State Mountaineers and visiting Furman Paladins at Kidd Brewer Stadium.
+The Paladins took a 15–14 lead on a touchdown with seven seconds remaining in the game, then attempted a two-point conversion to extend their lead to three.
+On the conversion attempt, Furman quarterback Billy Napier's pass was intercepted by Josh Jeffries at the four-yard line.
+Jeffries lateraled the ball to Derrick Black, who returned it for a defensive conversion, giving the Mountaineers a 16–15 win.

 Another similar ending involved a player's, rather than a coach's, questionable decision that cost his team a game.
 On Thanksgiving Day 1993, the Cowboys were playing against the visiting Dolphins in sleet.
 As the clock ticked down, Dallas appeared to have won when it blocked a 41-yard Miami field goal.
 But as several Dolphins players were gathered around the ball, waiting for it to come to rest in order to down it as close as possible to the Dallas goal, Dallas defensive end Leon Lett sprinted downfield to try to recover it.
 He slipped on the slick surface and touched the ball.
 His touch meant that it became a live ball and Miami was able to recover at the Dallas 1 and kick a field goal for a 16–14 victory.
-The misplaced came on the heels of the previous year's Super Bowl, when a prematurely celebrating Lett had been stripped on a fourth-quarter fumble return as he was about to score a touchdown.
-However, whereas the Super Bowl miscue was inconsequential insofar the Cowboys had already had the title well in hand by that point, the game-losing Thanksgiving gaffe cemented Lett's reputation for unthinking play that overshadowed his entire career.
+The misplaced play came on the heels of the previous year's Super Bowl, when a prematurely celebrating Lett had been stripped on a fourth-quarter fumble return as he was about to score a touchdown.
+However, whereas the Super Bowl miscue was inconsequential insofar as the Cowboys had already had the title well in hand by that point, the game-losing gaffe cemented Lett's reputation for unthinking play that overshadowed his entire career.